ketpic/ketcindy/forMac/ReadmeMacE.txt

                      (3) ketcindy.conf in the work folder.

 	  (3) Installing manually
-               * Put kettindyfolder on Desktop and copy copywork.sh in the folder.
+               * Put kettindyfolder on Desktop and copy setwork.command in the folder.
                * Make a folder "ketcindy" in TeX.
                     　(KeTTeX) kettex/texlive/texmf-dist/scripts/ketcindy
                * Copy ketcindyjs, ketlib, ketlibC in ketcindyfolder/script into the folder.